 They’re not finished ads, of course, but we do find that they enhance the client’s imagination and allow them to get excited about it enough to buy in — and that’s what we need to move forward with what we know are exceptional campaigns.

-Luke Harris is the Head of Studio at Opera Mediaworks EMEA.
+Luke Harris is the Director of Studio at Opera Mediaworks EMEA.